-The other technique for WMA production is the addition of chemicals in order to alter the asphalt properties.
+The other technique for WMA production is the addition of chemicals that alter the asphalt properties.
 Chemical additives include, but are not limited to, organic wax, cationic surfactants, surface-active agents, processing aids, and polymers.
 Additive dosages range from 0.2% to 3% by mass or weight.
-Chemical additives for WMA have been shown to reduce the production temperature by 10-100°F. While the transition to the mechanical WMA methods require change to the production facility, requiring additional investments, the use of additives can be accommodated with minimal alteration to existing asphalt plant and production technology.
+Chemical additives for WMA have been shown to reduce the production temperature by 10-100°F.2 While the transition to the mechanical WMA methods requires change to the production facility, requiring additional investments, the use of chemical additives can be accommodated with minimal alteration to existing asphalt plant and production technology.
 However, with this technique, additives would be used in every batch and would still result in increased production costs.

-In addition, both WMA technologies generally require more finesse in controlling moisture in the aggregate and in the overall system operation, such as tuning of the burner to run efficiently at lower temperatures.
-This requires training and education of operators and engineers before transition to WMA production at any HMA facility.
+In addition, both WMA technologies generally require an additional step in moisture or chemical additive dosage as well as additional process control strategies such as tuning of the burner to run efficiently at lower temperatures.
+These changes require training and education of operators and engineers before transition to WMA production at any HMA facility.